4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

      + ROI project,
      + mask project.

-     (each component is loaded as separated entry),
+     (each component is loaded as a separated entry),
    * **Project** - load whole ROI project as it is.
-   * **Mask project** - load image with mask.
+   * **Mask project** - load image with the mask.
 Possible entry:

      + ROI project,
      + mask project.

-5. Selection of segmentation profile or pipeline to be add to plan.
+5. Selection of segmentation profile or pipeline to be added to plan.
-6. Selection of measurement set to be add to plan.
+6. Selection of measurement set to be added to the plan.
 7. Preview of already selected pipeline/profile/measurement.
 8. Mask creation widget.
-Mask can hev set name for past reference.
+Mask can have a set name for past reference.
    It has 3 states:

    * Load mask from file: